SkeltonThatcher/rancher-buildeng-catalog/templates/gocdio-server/0/README.md

 ### Info:

+ To be used only with the STCL-Tech GoCD Terraform plan - https://github.com/SkeltonThatcher/aws-terraform-rancher-single-node-ha-gocd

- This template creates and configures a GoCD server instance with data HA.
+ Creates and configures a GoCD server instance with data HA.

- It utilises an AWS EC2 EBS volume for /godata.
+ Utilises an AWS EC2 EBS volume for /godata.

 ### Usage: